Menu

 Diversity

 1. Creative arts therapists commit to ongoing education about the significance of respecting, understanding and considering the meanings of indigenous cultures in their work.
-In all our jurisdictions where a bi-cultural and/or multicultural situation is present, cultural issues of indigenous people, and people from ethnic, and other minorities, must be respected and understood.
-This includes the meaning and implications of the Treaty of Waitangi and the principles of protection, participation and partnership with Maori people of New Zealand.
+In all our jurisdictions where a bi-cultural and/or multicultural situation is present, cultural issues concerns of indigenous people, and people from ethnic, and other minorities, must be respected and understood.
+This includes the meaning and implications of the Te Tiriti o Waitangi/Treaty of Waitangi and a commitment to upholding the spirit of the principles of protection, participation and partnership in relationship with tangata whenua - with Māori people of New Zealand.
 In Australia, creative arts therapists recognise the unique position of Indigenous people in Australian culture and history.

 2. Creative arts therapists will assume responsibility for their own education on aspects of diversity and intersectionality relevant to their clients' issues related to sex, gender identity/expression and sexual orientation and incorporate these concerns into the development of best practice models.
 Creative arts therapists will work from a position that acknowledges the validity of diverse identity and assume responsibility for ongoing updating of best care practices and up-to- date clinical approaches and information to support clients from the LGBTIQA+ community.